About requesting a mandatory Google for Nonprofits account for all Ad Grants accounts

 Serving ads to an additional domain in your Ad Grants account

-There can only be one Google for Nonprofits account per registered charity, so only one Ad Grants account per nonprofit can be enrolled.
+There can only be one Google for Nonprofits account per registered charity, so only one Ad Grants account per nonprofit can be activated.
 It is possible to have ads running to an additional domain in an Ad Grants account, in certain circumstances, to "promote ongoing projects with similar content owned by your organization".
 To avail of this an organization must complete the additional domain request form.